 - This will be filled in automatically with the username you entered.

 - This will correspond to a directory on your account.

 - If the directory doesn't exist, it will be created.

 - When this FTP account connects, they will be taken to this directory.

 - The FTP account will not be able to access anything outside this directory.

 - Entering "/" will give this FTP account full access to your files.

-- Select a Quota.
-You can choose unlimited or enforce a maximum size for this FTP account.
+- Select a Quota: choose unlimited or set a maximum size for the FTP account.